hbctraining/Peak_analysis_workshop/lessons/00a_peak_calling_workflow_review.md

 ## Learning Objectives

-* Describe the workflow for calling peaks
+* Describe the workflow from FASTQ to calling peaks
 * Highlight important/challenging steps in the workflow